 A family-owned business in Girona, Caganer.com, is becoming more and more well known for its caganers!

-Amongst others, you can now purchase for your nativity scene……Sarah Palin, Shakira, Sponge Bob Square Pants, Tintin, Spiderman, the Dalai Lama, Michael Jackson, Barack Obama, Elvis Presley and John Lennon.
+Amongst others, you can now purchase for your nativity scene……The Queen, David Bowie, Shakira, Sponge Bob Square Pants, Tintin, Spiderman, the Dalai Lama, Michael Jackson, Barack Obama, Elvis Presley, John Lennon……

 In fact, all manner of politicians, sports stars and celebrities are now given the dubious honour of being turned into a ‘caganer’.